SelinaHhan/RecipeAnalysis/README.md

 ### Interesting Aggregates
 To understand whether cooking time differs systematically between high- and low-calorie recipes, we calculated summary statistics for each group.
 However, before doing so, we first removed outliers from the minutes column to ensure that our comparisons were not skewed by extreme values.
 We first remove Outliers since cooking times in the dataset span an extremely wide range, with some recipes taking thousands or even millions of minutes.
 To filter out these implausible or extreme durations, we applied the Interquartile Range (IQR) method.

 On average, high-calorie recipes take significantly longer to cook than low-calorie recipes.
 The mean for high-calorie dishes is around 42 minutes, compared to 31 minutes for low-calorie ones.
-The medians (40 vs. 25) reinforce this trend, indicating that the difference is not just due to a few high-duration values.However, both groups exhibit considerable standard deviation, reflecting high variability in cooking times.
-This suggests that while the trend exists, further statistical testing (e.g., t-test or Mann–Whitney U) would be needed to determine whether the difference is statistically significant.
+The medians (40 vs. 25) reinforce this trend, indicating that the difference is not just due to a few high-duration values.
+However, both groups exhibit considerable standard deviation, reflecting high variability in cooking times.
+This suggests that while the trend exists, further statistical testing would be needed to determine whether the difference is statistically significant.
 This aggregate analysis helps us generate hypotheses: for example, that calorie-rich dishes may involve more steps, longer ingredient preparation, or extended baking/cooking processes.

 | Calorie Group | Max  | Min | Median | Mean     | Count  | Std Dev   |
 |---------------|------|-----|--------|----------|--------|-----------|